EMISA acts mainly by means of lobbying, promotional and consultancy activities

 “For over 40 years, I have been working in Rotterdam as a lawyer in trade and logistics.
 These days, I work as a legal consultant and I became an advisor of EMISA soon after the start.
 I advise clients – both national and international – on a variety of commercial and maritime issues, making use of my longstanding experience as well as my extensive network.”

-“As a Legal Assistant, I handle questions from members, assist the Legal Team in their work and provide support.
+“As part of the Legal Team, I handle questions from members, assist the Legal Team in their work and provide support.
 My specialisation is International and European Union law, with a focus on marine and environmental regulations.
 To me, EMISA is truly unique in its nature.
-Being part of an organisation that strives for free and fair competition is very motivating.
-I also learn a lot every day about our “invisible” industry.”
+Being part of an organisation that strives for free and fair competition is very motivating and there is a lot to learn about this ‘invisible’ industry.”

 Our Legal Team focuses mainly on lobbying with: